INTEARnear/docs/docs/events-api/sdks.md

 Example usage: [here](https://github.com/INTEARnear/oracle/blob/7dfbcee2021ed11f306b6d38d1fb56789f80a175/crates/dashboard-frontend/api/oracles.ts#L61-L128)

 The SDK doesn't include types for the events, as in the future you'll be able to create your own events, but includes types for filtering.

+To use the SDKs with testnet, you need to specify the testnet API URL.